Overview

 The market order for an option has low liquidity.

-For a limit order to fill, the price of the security must meet or be better than your set limit price.
-Remember that if you're selling a security, the limit price must be higher than the market price.
-Similarly, if you're buying a security, the limit price must be lower than the market price.
+For a limit order to fill, the securitys price must meet or be better than your set limit price.
+If you're selling a security, the limit price must be higher than the market price.
+If you're buying a security, the limit price must be lower than the market price.
 If the limit price is not met, your order will be cancelled.

 When you want to buy a stock, someone in the market must be selling the stock at a price you are willing to pay.
 If there is not enough volume for your stock at your limit price, then your order will not be able to fill and will be cancelled.